Visits policy/procedure to take effect from July 16 2021.

 This policy/procedure has been written with the government guidelines being taken into consideration.
 Rathside Rest Home has considered the Health and Safety guidelines of the Home and Infection Control guidelines which have been effective throughout the Covid 19 Pandemic.

-New Government guidelines state that as of 17th May 2021 5 named persons will be allowed to visit inside a Care home.
+Government guidelines continue to state that, each resident at the home will have 5 named persons who will be allowed to visit inside a Care home.
+However, there will only be 2 visitors allowed to visit each resident at a time.
 These visits will have to be safe, and all previous guidelines followed.

 The government has stated that if a visit is to take place out of the home, that no isolation period is deemed necessary should the visit/outing be in an outdoor space (garden-seaside -park).

 An indoor outing, (restaurant, cinema, or family home), no longer requires an isolation period.
 However, LFT tests are to be completed by the family involved in the visit and completion of a form providing information on the visit.
 Government guidelines on Infection Control must be adhered to during the visits.

 To book a visit to the home a person should, in the first instance, discuss arrangements with other family members